 - 1. The City Manager and department directors are charged with achieving the themes, goals, and objectives adopted by the City Council in the City's Strategic Plan. - 2.
-The implementing document for the Strategic Plan is the annually adopted budget.
+The implementing document for the Strategic Plan is the adopted biennial budget.
+Oregon budget law requires a balanced budget, which means the resources in each fund must be equal to the expenditures and other requirements in that fund.
 The adopted budget establishes types and levels of services through both operating and capital budgets.
 The relationships between the operating and capital budgets will be explicitly recognized and incorporated into the budget process.
 Resources will be identified to provide designated levels of service, and maintenance or enhancement of related capital and fixed assets. - 3.
 The City will actively measure performance and pursue process improvements to enhance productivity and maximize resources. - 4.
 Adequate reserves will be maintained for all known liabilities, including employee leave balances and explicit post employment benefits. - 5.
 The City will actively seek partnerships with private interests and other government agencies to achieve common policy objectives, share the costs of providing local services, and support favorable legislation at the state and federal levels. - 6.
 The City will seek out, apply for, and effectively administer federal, state, and foundation grants-in-aid that address the City's priorities and objectives.